|

 tradition.
 Paul

 was now finished speaking to his friends.
-They
+In

-sadness, and grieved greatly because they would never see his face again.
+shed tears of sadness, and grieved greatly because they would never see his face

 |